indranil53/Spr22_CS256_GroupA_Motion-Style-Transfer/Code/Implementation/README.md

 ****
 1. Run `run_windows.bat`.
 If execution was successful, two windows "cam" and "" will appear.
 Leave these windows open for the next steps. <!--If there are multiple cameras (including virtual ones) in the system, you may need to select the correct one.
 Open `scripts/settings_windows.bat` and edit `CAMID` variable. `CAMID` is an index number of camera like 0, 1, 2, ...-->
-2. Install [OBS Studio](https://obsproject.com/) for capturing Avatarify output.
+2. Install [OBS Studio](https://obsproject.com/) for capturing output.
 3. Install [VirtualCam plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/).
 Choose `Install and register only 1 virtual camera`.
 4. Run OBS Studio.
 5. In the Sources section, press on Add button ("+" sign), select Windows Capture and press OK.
 In the appeared window, choose "[python.exe]: avatarify" in Window drop-down menu and press OK.
 Then select Edit -> Transform -> Fit to screen.